Walk in Our Shoes Toolbox

 For background information review these short educational films developed by NAMI California.

 - Walk In Our Shoes: Walk in Our Shoes utilizes real stories from teens and young adults to teach youth about mental health challenges and mental wellness.
 The website includes lesson plans and activities.
-Similar to its sister campaign in English, Ponte en mis Zapatos (Walk In Our Shoes) reduces stigma associated with mental illnesses by educating 9-13 year-olds about mental wellness.
+Similar to its sister campaign in English, Ponte en mis Zapatos (Walk In Our Shoes) reduces the stigma associated with mental illnesses by educating 9-13 year-olds about mental wellness.

 - Mental Health Fact Sheet: This document includes statistics and facts about mental health and an explanation of stigma and what you can do to help end the silence of mental illness.
 Download PDF